ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 ### Requires object

-The `requires` object allows the client to specify what components it requires in the `results` response for it to be useful.
+The `requires` object allows the `client` to specify what components it requires in the `results` response for it to be useful.
-The expectation is that this API will be used in a federated method, making the same `search` request to multiple servers, it follows that not all servers will contain or be able to share the data the client needs to process the results, or what the clients users will expect.
+The expectation is that this API will be used in a federated method, making the same `search` request to multiple servers, it follows that not all servers will contain or be able to share the data the client needs to process the results, or what the clients will expect.

-In this example, the client is requesting that the `exists` and `count` components exist.
+In this example, the `client` is requesting that the `exists` and `count` components exist.
 This is quite minimal, as these are both Collection components, and it's possible that no record data might actually be included in the `results` response.

 A client must also specify a version for the required components, in the format of an [X-Range](https://docs.npmjs.com/misc/semver#x-ranges-12x-1x-12-) string.
 If no specific version is required, simply "x" or "\*" represents "any version".

 ### Logic object

-The `logic` object allows the client to specify more complex boolean query logic.
+The `logic` object allows the `client` to specify more complex boolean query logic.

-Omitting the `logic` key is the same as defining "AND" for all components in the query.
+Omitting the `logic` object is the same as defining "AND" for all components in the query.

-Support for boolean logic oporators is recommended.
+Support for boolean logic oporators is strongly recommended.
 If a `server` chooses not to implement boolean logic, the `server` must respond to any `search` request containing boolean logic with HTTP status code `422 Unprocessable Entity`, and may include a message body to indicate the type of error.

 The value of `logic` must be an object, which must contain either the boolean logic operator key "-AND" or "-OR".
 The value of a boolean logic key must be an array, where the items in the array must be either